-International student's GUIDE GET STARTED IN BELGIUM INTRODUCTION This guide, for international students coming to Belgium, aims to help you with settle in Belgium and guide you in your administrative procedures.
+This guide, for international students coming to Belgium, aims to help you to settle in Belgium and guide you in your administrative procedures.

 However, it cannot cover all situations and particular requests.
 It is therefore not exhaustive and does not detail every procedure that you must carry out.

 Regarding visas and residence permits, please refer to the website of the Immigration Office Immigration Office | IBZ and contact the Belgian Embassy in your country.
 We would like to remind you that the ULB International Welcome Desk can help you with questions relating to visas and residence permits.
 However, we are not in a position to speed up the application process with the Immigration Office or the town halls.

 For any other questions, please contact us at welcome@ulb.be.